AshenColors/magnum_plover_fixes/README.md

 # magnum_plover_fixes
-A set of transformations to make the Magnum Steno .rtf dictionary work with Plover CAT software better.
+Below is a set of transformations to make the Magnum Steno .rtf dictionary work with Plover CAT software better.

+magnum_fixes.json is a working dictionary of fixes that aren't systematic and can't be applied this way.

+commands.json is an original file of mine that provides various Plover and formatting commands and ideally should not conflict too much with Magnum.

 TODO: Make a Python script that applies these transformations.